rnieblesealo/cpp-http/README.md

 3. Client must also identify itself for server to know socket pair
 4. On connection OK, new socket in server is created to talk back to client
 5. At this point we have 2 socket pair which are inverses of each other:
-6. A socket can then be written to using a file descriptor (kinda like how pipes work!)
-- Sockets are places where data exchange is meant to happen, this is why they have an associated fd
-- Calling `socket()` creates this place, but we need to `bind()` it to an addr. so any exchange can begin to occur
-- In other words, a blank socket is like a pipe that isn't hooked up yet
 ```
 following the <IP>:<PORT> format,